 Guiding Services: No provided

-Season Dates: Check the Ranching for Wildlife main page.
+Season Dates: Check the Hunter Information page.

 There are no antler-point restrictions for any of the ranches.
 No over-the-counter licenses are offered on these properties.
 Ranching for Wildlife licenses are open to Colorado residents only.
 Licenses are only for the season and ranch on the license.
 For more information on season dates and application deadlines, see the Big Game Hunting Brochure.